 Whilst I think masculism and feminism have different agendas which merit their own space, and sexual equality has yet a good way to go, I believe (perhaps naively) gender, along with colour, faith, ability and politics, should be cause for creativity and celebration, rather than division, inequality and conflict.
 Vive la difference, it only goes to make things more interesting.

 Someone in China once encouraged every traveller with: “Don’t be afraid of moving slowly, be frightened only of standing still”.
 I was 19 when I first set out from the UK, hitchhiking through France, Spain and around Morocco.
-Back then I was a purist, more traveller than tourist, taking little more than a rucksack, blanket, and pair of drumsticks.
+Back then I was a purist, more traveller than tourist, taking little more than a rucksack, blanket, and drumsticks.
 No camera to capture the experience, or shoes to interpret the road.
 But the years have dulled and depleted those memories.

 Digital mementos will likely survive on discs and servers far into the future, unlike those from the analogue age.
 Our experience frozen in ones and zeros: thoughts and observations, formed in the mind, mediated through the senses, captured in words and pictures, caught on the Web.